Faculty & Staff

-Timothy Nohe is an artist and educator engaging traditional and electronic media in civic life and public places.
-His recent work has been realized in intermedia works, site-specific sound and video installations, media for museums, music for concert, dance and voice, and improvisatory electro-acoustic performances.
+Timothy Nohe is an artist and educator engaging traditional and electronic media in daily life and public places.
+His recent work has been realized in Intermedia works, sound scores for dance and video, improvisational concert works, and art focused on sustainability and place.

 Professor Nohe holds a degree in visual art from the University of California San Diego (M.F.A.), and in photography from the Maryland Institute College of Art (B.F.A.).